-- The cost of cancer in Texas as traditionally measured was about \$32.4 billion in 2014, with total losses (including spinoff effects) of an estimated \$79.7 billion in output and almost 786,000 jobs. - The current total impact of all CPRIT prevention/screening and research programs (including initial outlays and downstream effects) includes \$583.3 million in output (real gross product) in 2014 as well as 8,041 jobs.
-When all secondary benefits are considered, these values rise to \$3.6 billion in output and over 37,690 jobs. - This incremental business activity generates taxes for the State and local governments.
-For Texas, annual tax receipts associated with CPRIT grants and programs total \$197.0 million in 2014; local public entities receive \$92.1 million.
-Over the ten-year life of the current commitment, these incremental taxes are expected to total \$2.2 billion for the State and \$976.0 million for local governments. - These benefits are explained more fully in subsequent sections and the Appendices to this report.
+- The cost of cancer in Texas as traditionally measured is about \$31.3 billion in 2015 (about \$1.1 billion lower than in 2014), with total losses (including spinoff effects) of an estimated \$77.3 billion in output and over 818,000 jobs. - The current total annual impact of all CPRIT operations, prevention/screening and research programs (including initial outlays and multiplier effects) includes \$762.4 million in output (real gross product) in 2015 as well as 11,342 jobs.
+When all secondary benefits are considered, these values rise to \$5.4 billion in output and over 60,160 jobs. - This incremental business activity generates taxes for the State and local governments.
+For Texas, annual tax receipts associated with CPRIT grants and programs (including downstream effects) total \$257.5 million in 2015; local public entities receive \$119.8 million.
+Over the ten-year life of the current commitment, these incremental taxes are expected to total \$3.6 billion for the State and \$1.7 billion for local governments.

+• These benefits are explained more fully in subsequent sections and the Appendices to this report.

-Summary of Economic Benefits Every Dollar Invested Through CPRIT Returns: (Including Initial Outlays and Secondary (Downstream) Effects) \$7.16 In Treatment Cost Savings and Resulting Economic Benefits through Earlier Detection from Prevention/Screening Activity in 2014 \$24.18 In Economic Activity (Total Expenditures) in 2014 \$11.97 In Output (Real Gross Product) in 2014 \$7.83 In Personal Income in 2014 \$3.31 In Retail Sales in 2014 \$1.35 In State Tax Receipts as of the 10 th Year of Operation (assuming stabilized levels of awards) \$0.63 In Local Government Tax Receipts as of the 10 th Year of Operation (assuming stabilized levels of awards) Source: The Perryma n Group
+Summary of Economic Benefits rery Dollar Invested Through CPRIT Returns: acluding Initial Outlays and Secondary (Downstream) Effects) \$22.37 In Treatment Cost Savings and Resulting Economic Benefits through Earlier Detection from Prevention/Screening Activity in 2015 \$33.45 In Economic Activity (Total Expenditures) in 2015 \$16.44 In Output (Real Gross Product) in 2015 \$9.89 In Personal Income in 2015 \$4.63 In Retail Sales in 2015 \$1.90 In State Tax Receipts as of the 10 th Year of Operation (assuming stabilized levels of awards) \$0.90 In Local Government Tax Receipts as of the 10 th Year of Operation (assuming stabilized levels of awards) Source: The Perryma in Group